-International Non-Binary People's Day is observed each year on 14 July and is aimed at raising awareness and organising around the issues faced by non-binary people around the world.
-T
+International non-binary people’s day is observed each year on 14th July and is aimed at raising awareness and organising around the issues faced by non-binary people around the world.

 The day was first celebrated in 2012.
 The date was chosen for being precisely between International Men's Day and International Women's Day.